eShopWorld/devopsflex-telemetry/README.md

 `BigBrother` does a bit of heavy lifting on both it's constructor and the class static constructor, so you should always stub `IBigBrother` instead, to avoid the heavy lifting done on the constructors.

-`BigBrother` Can slo be deconstructed to gain access to the internal Observables and Observers:
+`BigBrother` Can also be deconstructed to gain access to the internal Observables and Observers:
 ```c#
 public void Deconstruct(out IObservable<BbEvent> telemetryObservable, out IObserver<BbEvent> telemetryObserver, out IObservable<BbEvent> internalObservable)
 ```

 This can be used in Unit Tests to instead of verifying Publish calls, the test just subscribes to the internal streams and asserts in the scope of that subscription.
-If you go down this route, be carefull with parallel tests and multiple subscriptions and make sure you always dispose of subscriptions to those streams at the end of the test.
+If you go down this route, be carefull with parallel tests and multiple subscriptions and make sure you always dispose of subscriptions to those Observables at the end of the test.